fmatthew5876/stdcxx-bitops/README.md

     constexpr integral maskt1ls0b(integral x) noexcept;

 * *Returns:* a quantity where all of the bits corresponding to the trailing 1 bits and the least significant 0 bit of `x` are set, the remaining bits are reset.
+* *Implementation:* `x ^ (x + 1)`

-### Single bit manipulation
+### Single Bit Manipulation

+Most programmers have at some point in their career have needed to index and manipulate a single bit within a given integral quantity.
-These functions are provided only for usability.
-They are all trivial to implement.
+These functions are trivial to implement and are provided only for usability.

 #### List of Functions